 What is Mindfulness?
-What is Mindfulness Not?
+What Is It Not?
 3 Answers

-Knowing what mindfulness is and is not is an important step in using it to make the improvements in yourself and your life that you want to make.
-In the spirit of celebrating The Mindfulness Workbook, I’ve created an infographic for a quick look at mindfulness facts.
-These three facts about what mindfulness is and is not are taken from information in the book.
-There’s much more about mindfulness to be found there, of course, but for a kick-off, take in these 6 facts about mindfulness.
+Knowing some facts about the science and art of being present is an important step in using it to make the improvements in yourself and your life that you want to make.
+In the spirit of celebrating The Mindfulness Workbook, I’ve created an infographic for a quick look at this wellbeing-enhancing practice.
+These facts about what this state of being is and is not are taken from information in the book.
+The book contains much more than these three ideas, of course, but this preview shows you a few key concepts.